pbloem/peterbloem.nl/blog/pca-2.md

 This shows us that it's not quite right to think of the eigenvectors as maximizing or minimizing some quantity like variance or reconstruction error (even though we've defined the principal components that way).
 The eigenvectors of $\bc{\S}$ simply form a very natural orthonormal basis for the data, from which we can derive natural solutions to optimization objectives in both directions.

 There is one question that we haven't answered yet.
-How do we refine the combined problem so that it coincides with the iterative problem.
+How do we refine the combined problem so that it coincides with the iterative problem?
 The one property that we use in our derivations above that is not stated in the combined problem, is that in the new basis, the data are _decorrelated_.
 If we add this requirement to the optimization objective, we get:

 $$\begin{align*}
 \argmax{\rc{\W}} & \sum_\gc{i} \left( \x_\gc{i}^T\rc{W} \right )^ 2 \\